TF2Stadium/Specifications/Communication.md

 # Communication

-The Server and Client communicate using the socket.io WebSockets protocol.
+The Server and Client communicate using the [wsevent](https://github.com/TF2Stadium/wsevent) library over WebSockets.
 All communication will be in the form of JSON objects.
 Lobbies are managed server-side, with the client sending appropriate messages to the server.
+The server may directly reply to these messages, and may also send unsolicited messages to the client.

-For messages that require responses, the server returns a socket.io acknowledgement with the response data.
-The MVP client can request the server to:
+A client can request the server to:

 * Create a Lobby.

 * Close a Lobby.

-* Add players to the lobby.
+* Join a slot in a lobby.

-* Remove/Kick players from the lobby.
+* Remove/Kick players from a lobby. (with proper permissions)

 * Configure servers for the lobby, setup mumble channels.